Privacy policy

 1.)
 Who is responsible for data processing and who can I contact?

-• 1.1) Quality Austria Holding GmbH, along with its operational subsidiaries Quality Austria Academy GmbH and Quality Austria Certification GmbH, is the leading Austrian authority for training and further education, as well as for personal, system, and product certifications, assessments, and validations, as well as the Austria Quality Seal.
-This is based on globally recognized accreditations and international approvals.
-Additionally, since 1996, the company has awarded the Austrian Excellence Award in collaboration with the Federal Ministry of Economy, Energy and Tourism.
-As the national market leader for the Integrated Management System to ensure and enhance business quality, Quality Austria plays a pivotal role in the Austrian economy and stands for ‘Succeed with Quality’.
+• 1.1) Quality Austria Holding GmbH, with its operating subsidiaries Quality Austria Academy GmbH and Quality Austria Certification GmbH, is the leading Austrian authority for training and further education, as well as for personal, system, and product certifications, assessments, and validations, as well as the Austria Quality Seal.
+This is based on globally recognised accreditations and international approvals.
+In addition, the company has been awarding the Austrian Quality Award together with the Federal Ministry of Economic Affairs, Energy and Tourism since 1996.
+As the national market leader for the Integrated Management System for the assurance and improvement of corporate quality, Quality Austria is a driving force for Austria as a business location and stands for ‘Success with Quality’.

-• 1.2) Quality Austria, that is Quality Austria Holding GmbH (‘QA Holding’), Quality Austria Academy GmbH (‘QA Academy’) and Quality Austria Certification GmbH (‘QA Certification’) (collectively ‘Quality Austria’, ‘we’, ‘us’), each of which acts as a controller within the meaning of Article 4(7) of the General Data Protection Regulation (‘GDPR’).
+• 1.2) Quality Austria, i.e. Quality Austria Holding GmbH (‘QA Holding’), Quality Austria Academy GmbH (‘QA Academy’) and Quality Austria Certification GmbH (‘QA Certification’) (collectively ‘Quality Austria’, ‘we’, ‘us’), each of which is a controller within the meaning of Article 4(7) of the General Data Protection Regulation (‘GDPR’).

 • 1.3) You can reach us as follows: